ikushlianski/ilya-online-nextjs/readme.md

 # ilya.online

 ## Deploying frontend to S3 bucket
-Create .env.development and .env.production files, according to `.env.dist` file.
+Create `.env.development` and `.env.production` files, based on the `.env.dist` file.

-Launch `ilya-online-react-api` backend, should be running on `http:localhost:3001`

 > `.env.production` is vital for the production build, otherwise Next will likely give errors

-Make the deployment file executable if it isn't yet: `sudo chmod +x deploy.sh`
+- Make the deployment file executable if it isn't yet: `sudo chmod +x deploy.sh`
+- Install `aws` CLI
+- Ensure you AWS creds

+Launch `ilya-online-react-api` backend, should be running on `http//:localhost:3001`

 Run `npm run deploy`